 - A low-pile or texturized nylon product will provide consistency but, not as much speed or flexibility.

 Next, the other important consideration to protecting your investment in building a putting green is the type of infill that dresses the top layer of the turf.
 Your goal here would be to look at what is best for your game: consistency, speed, surface hardness, drainage, aesthetics and the mitigation of mold and mildew.
 USGreentech recently launched Envirofill® 30/50 for putting greens.
 Envirofill 30/50 is a specialized acrylic-coated sand infill with Microban™ technology to help fight against bacteria, mold and mildew on the surface.
 The Envirofill also has a unique, rounded design which promotes better water drainage, and Stimpmeter readings.
 For those confused, the Stimpmeter value— a value commonly measured by a Stimpmeter to compare putting green quality— is "the average distance the ball rolls when released from the fixed point on the tool" (if you want to learn more check out "The love/hate relationship between golf course superintendents and the Stimpmeter continues, but could this tool actually be your best friend?"
-Lastly, it's anti-bacterial features prevent your putting green from becoming hardened over time.
+Lastly, it's antimicrobial features prevent your putting green from becoming hardened over time.
 Finally, this product comes in a green and black color which blends right into the turf fibers, resulting in a beautiful appearance that is sure to impress even your harshest critics.

 Ultimately, Envirofill is the partner of choice for those committed to taking their game to the next level!